 Myth: Cast Members Portraying Toy Story Characters Will “Drop” to the Ground Any Time Someone Says “Andy’s Coming.”

-Myth: The Dream Suite in Cinderella Castle Was Initially Designed for the Disney Family
+Myth: The Cinderella Castle Suite As It Exists Today Was Designed for the Disney Family

 Myth: There is a “Club 21” at Walt Disney World

 For years, it’s been rumored that WDW had a version of Disneyland’s famously exclusive – and expensive – Club 33 called “Club 21” which is completely untrue.

 However, Disney has constructed real Club 33 locations in all four Disney World parks, which should end the “Club 21” myth once and for all.

 Myth: There’s Always a Vice President Animatronic on Standby at the Hall of Presidents in Case of Assassination